hdng/clonevol/README.md

 ```{r}
 options(expressions=100000)
 ```

-## Versions of dependency packages that was used to make the AML1 example
+## Versions of dependency packages that were used to make the AML1 example

+ClonEvol depends on several packages, including ggplot2 and igraph.
+Sometimes backward compatibility is hard to maintained in newer version of packages.
+ClonEvol itself has changed a lot since its intitial version as well and some old code might not work well.
+If there is as strange error occurs, check if you have similar versions of the packages, and if you can, please email me with some reproducible code and data.

 ```{r}
  R version 3.2.2 (2015-08-14)